mwisnews/TexasHoldem/README.md

 # TexasHoldem
-Fun Repo for making Texas Holdem
+This is a fun repository for making a Texas Hold'em application in Python

+The main program will be in TexasHoldem.py